 Actually, if you have a learning disability, knowing it will benefit you to find ways to be more successful as a student !
 Students with learning disabilities find that having information and using services helps increase their grade point average and chances to transfer.

 Yes.
 Services of this kind exist now in all public colleges, as well as many private colleges in California and out of state.
 Using services here will also prepare you to qualify and take advantage of services at your transfer institution.
-EDC advisors will also assist you in preparing for a smooth transition.
+The Learning Disabilities Support Team will also assist you in preparing for a smooth transition.

 Yes.
-The HOPE-De Anza program serves students with developmental disabilities.
+The HOPE-De Anza program serves students with intellectual disabilities.

 For information, please contact Monica Sheirich at 408.282.0427.

 Building: RSS 141

 Contact: Kim Fukuyama